rjdscott/datatools/pipelines/README.md

 # DataTools Pipelines

 ### Getting started
-1. Initialise your venv or pipenv,
+1. Activate your venv or pipenv,
 2. install required packages `pip install -r requirements.txt`
 3. make sure you have Java installed, if not, follow this [link](https://towardsdatascience.com/how-to-get-started-with-pyspark-1adc142456ec)
 4. run the example `jobs/load_ticker_data.py` to perform a basic ETL pipeline